 Question: We have some young-ish palms down in the Baja on our property that we just bought and they are turning yellow.
 They are getting watered twice per week.
-Our neighbours palms are much healther and they have a sprinkler system for watering.
+Our neighbour’s palms are much healthier and they have a sprinkler system for watering.

-That is why you should provide it with more water than usual for the first few weeks while it is establishing new root system.
+That is why you should provide it with more water than usual for the first few weeks while they are establishing a new root system.
 Deep watering is when you slowly drip water over longer period of time.
 This method of watering gives soil more time to absorb water.

 Fertilizer sticks work very well.
-They have a slow release formula that feeds palm with nutrients over time and will not wash away after the first rain.
+They have a slow-release formula that feeds palms with nutrients over time and will not wash away after the first rain.
 Make sure to buy good quality fertilizer.
 Don’t use cheap stuff because it doesn’t work.